 The final objective of every organization is to increase the sales revenue, and the trade discount is the primary tool to achieve it.
 Cash discount is also a tool used to achieve the objectives of the organization.
 Usually, the customers have the habit of bargaining and by giving them these discounts, it enables a firm to achieve its objectives and retain the customer.
 Thus, it will be a favorable situation for both the customer and the organization.

 Trade Discount Video

 This has been a guide to what is Trade Discount?
-Here we discuss Trade Discount definition, accounting treatment, journal entries along with examples.
-Here we also discuss the difference between Trade Discount and Cash Discount.
+Here we discuss Trade Discount definition, accounting treatment, journal entries along with examples and also its difference with Cash Discount.
 You may also have a look at the following articles:-